 The most affordable winter activities are sometimes ones you can enjoy in your own backyard.
 There are plenty of snow-centric ways to spend a winter weekend.
 Anyone up for some sledding, tubing, building a snow fort or having an epic snowball fight?
 Even shoveling snow with the kids or your significant other can be a fun budget-friendly winter activity—simply turn it into a challenge to see who can clear a path the fastest.

 Maybe you love skiing, but not ski resort prices.
 The solution when you need cheap things to do during the winter?
-Take advantage of public parks, says Erin K. Kirkland, author of the Alaska travel blog AKontheGO.com.
+Take advantage of public parks, says Erin K. Kirkland, author of an Alaska travel blog.

 Kirkland’s winter travels with her family routinely include stops at national parks.
 Places like Yosemite National Park and Glacier National Park feature a more rugged landscape for skiers, but the entry fees can be much lower than what you’d pay at your traditional winter resort.
 Plus, you can do more than just ski while you’re there.